 Sometime prior to his death, General Booth of the Salvation Army, uttered this significant prophecy: I consider that the chief dangers that confront the coming century will be Religion without the Holy Ghost; Christianity without God; Forgiveness without regeneration; Morality without God; and Heaven without Hell.

-This is happening as we see an influx of contentment rather than concern; many becoming at ease in Zion, desensitized towards what is happening.
+This is happening as we see an influx of contentment rather than concern; with many becoming at ease in Zion, desensitized towards what is happening.
 It is as a cancer that is not detected until it has overcome the health of an individual.

 Is the traditional church slowing dying out as modernized churches offer secular entertainment, words that tickle the ear rather than telling people what they need to hear; to awaken them from being at ease in Zion?
-A motivational speaker will never replace a Spirit-filled man of God proclaiming God's Unadulterated Word!
+A motivational speaker will never replace a Spirit-filled man of God proclaiming God's Unadulterated (Pure) Word!

 Being at ease in Zion has brought about sweeping changes that are not for the better.
-Scripture reveals: Seeing you know these things beforehand, beware, lest you also, being led away with the error of the wicked, fall from your own steadfastness.
+Scripture reveals: Seeing you know these things before (beforehand), beware, lest you also, being led away with the error of the wicked, fall from your own steadfastness.
 But grow in grace, and in the knowledge of our Lord, and Savior Jesus Christ (2 Peter 3:17-18).

-Words of a quote: Do not take a fence down before you know the reason why it was put up?
+An anonymous quote: Do not take a fence down before you know the reason why it was put up?
 Many today are attempting to tear down the fence of the righteousness of God; towards acceptance of ungodly ways, without first seeing why the need for such was placed there in the first place.
 There is an inroad towards acceptance of worldly guidelines that is not of God; but of man, with tolerance becoming the norm of the day!